UE Red Warriors, Lady Warriors, Junior Warriors and Lady Junior Warriors

 The UE Red Warriors, Lady Warriors, Junior Warriors and Lady Junior Warriors are the collegiate men's and women's, and high school men's and women's, respectively, varsity teams of the University of the East (UE) that play in the University Athletic Association of the Philippines.

-The Athletic Director of the university is Rodrigo M. Roque.
+The athletic director of the university is Dr. Leo Viajar.

 Background

 The University of the East is one of eight schools participating in the University Athletic Association of the Philippines.
 The UE Warriors teams have won UAAP championships in basketball, volleyball, fencing, table tennis and other sports.
 UE athletes also participate in other intercollegiate tournaments as well as invitational tournaments abroad.

 Sports

 Basketball

 As of 2006, The Red Warriors were tied with the University of Santo Tomas as the second most successful team in UAAP men's basketball, with 18 titles, most of them coming from the time of coach Baby Dalupan and Robert Jaworski.

-The UE Red Warriors holds the longest senior basketball championship run with seven straight UAAP titles.
+The UE Red Warriors holds the longest senior basketball championship run, with seven straight UAAP titles.
 They also hold the longest finals streak appearances, with sixteen straight from 1957 to 1972.
 The team has also represented the country at the 1967 Summer Universiade.

 UE also participates in the Father Martin Cup and Philippine Collegiate Champions League (PCCL) men's (and women's) basketball tournaments.
 The UE Red Warriors were crowned as champions of the 2006 Philippine Collegiate Champions League.
 They are also the 2013 FilOil/Flying V-Hanes Preseason Cup champions.